 20. What is the meaning of dropout in Deep Learning?

 Dropout is a technique that is used to avoid overfitting a model in Deep Learning.
 If the dropout value is too low, then it will have minimal effect on learning.
-If it is too high, then the model can under-learn, thereby causing lower efficiency.
+If it is too high, then the model can under-learn, thereby, causing lower efficiency.

 21. What are tensors?

 Tensors are multidimensional arrays in Deep Learning that are used to represent data.
 They represent the data with higher dimensions.
-Due to the high-level nature of the programming languages, the syntax of tensors are easily understood and broadly used.
+Due to the high-level nature of the programming languages, the syntax of tensors is easily understood and broadly used.